Hunting in NAMMCO member countries

 Seals and walrus

-Hunting methods vary depending on season, region and species.
+Hunting methods vary depending on season, region, and species.
 The hunt for harp and hooded seals takes place all year around, but predominantly during summer and fall in open water.
 The hunter locates the seal and shoots it with a rifle.
 In northern Greenland, during the dark winter months, netting is the prevailing method used by hunters to catch ringed seals.
 The use of nets is a local small-scale hunt compared to the rifle hunt.
 In spring, when ringed seals haul-out on the ice, hunters use white screens to sneak up to an appropriate shooting distance and shoot the seal in the head.

 No quotas are set for the Greenland seal hunt, because of the very large seal populations and relatively small sustainable hunt.
 Hunters are required to report their catches to the Ministry on an annual basis.
 Seals can be hunted by all Greenlandic residents, provided they have either a fulltime or a parttime hunting permit.
 The rifle is the most common weapon for seal hunting.
-The .30-06 calibre is common in some districts during the winter, while the calibres .17, .22 Mag., and .222 are the most common in the spring and summer hunts.
+The .30-06 calibre is common in some districts during the winter, while the calibres .17 HMR, .22 Mag., and .222 are the most common in the spring and summer hunts.
 There are no specific guidelines defining the types of rifles that can be used, however the ammunition used must have a muzzle energy E100 > 160 Joule, for shotgun the minimum allowed calibre is 20.
-Some communities may have restrictive local rules on transportation.
+Some communities may have restrictive local rules on motorised boats.

 Walrus can only be killed by fulltime hunters with licenses issued by the municipality.
 The walrus is shot with rifles with a minimum calibre of .30-06 full metal jacket sharp point bullets.
 Full- and semiautomatic rifles are not allowed.
 Sometimes the first shot will be a body shot with the aim of slowing down the animal before harpooning it.
 Walrus may only be hunted at sea, not on land.